vasilyrud/bgrapher/README.md

 #### Parameters

-`yourCallback`: The callback to be called when the user toggles an element in the graph, meaning that they click to highlight the node and edges.
+`yourCallback`: The callback to be called when the user toggles an element in the graph, meaning that they click to highlight a node and its edges.
 `block` or `edgeEnd` object is passed in to the callback.

 ### `Bgrapher.onSelectBlock` & `Bgrapher.onSelectEdgeEnd`